Practical guidance for supporting aging parents with dignity,

 Focus on fairness, not equality: The goal is an

-conversation as a family project—working as a team to support Mom and
+the conversation as a family project—working as a team to support

-Dad.
-It helps everyone feel more like partners and less like they're
+Mom and Dad.
+It helps everyone feel more like partners and less

 Am I Doing Enough?

-every person in this role wonders the same thing, and it comes from a
+Nearly every person in this role wonders the same thing, and it

-place of deep love.
-But the truth is, "enough" looks different for every
+comes from a place of deep love.
+But the truth is, "enough" looks

-single family.
-There's no such thing as a perfect caregiver.
+different for every single family.
+There's no such thing as a

-show up.
-Instead of chasing an impossible standard of perfection, focus
+to show up.
+Instead of chasing an impossible standard of perfection,

-on simply being there and doing what you can, when you can.
-The small,
+focus on simply being there and doing what you can, when you can.

 At Helping Mom LLC, we provide calm, practical, and